w3c/wot/charters/wg-2021-extension-plan.md

 1. Roll back TD spec to 1.1 (1.0 compatible) features by Nov 30, 2021
 2. Start wide review process including TAG, Accessibilty, Privacy, Security, and Internationalization to review drafts ASAP (note: might take 6 months)
 3. Document consistency check complete by Feb 4
-4. Clarify which normative sections should be included or should be improved in TD 1.1, Profile, Arch 1.1, and Discovery by Feb 4
+4. Clarify which normative sections should be included or should be improved in TD 1.1, Profile, Architecture 1.1, and Discovery by Feb 4
 5. Normative feature freeze for TD 1.1 & Architecture spec by Feb 4, 2022
 6. Normative feature freeze for Discovery spec by Feb 4, 2022
 7. Testfest 1 in mid-March (focus on TD, Discovery)